 How Does Desktop as a Service Compare to VDI?

-As you review the list of features and benefits, you’ll notice that they are similar to those of virtual desktop infrastructure (VDI), which also accommodates remote workers, strengthens security, and facilitates desktop management.
+Reviewing the list of features and benefits, you’ll notice that they are similar to virtual desktop infrastructure (VDI), which also accommodates remote workers, strengthens security, and facilitates desktop management.

-Desktop as a Service, however, is much more budget friendly.
-VDI requires a capital investment in infrastructure, but Desktop as a Service has no upfront costs and it’s easily scalable.
+Desktop as a Service, however, is much more budget-friendly.
+VDI requires a capital investment in infrastructure, but Desktop as a Service has no upfront costs and is easily scalable.